faun/blog/source/resume.md

 Aug 2017 - Jul 2021

 Responsible for architecture and maintenance of the infrastructure for a screenshot capture & diffing platform.
-Worked on a HTTP(S) caching layer in Golang & JS, utilizing container-local proxy combined with Cloudflare workers.
+Worked on an HTTP(S) caching layer in Golang & JS, utilizing container-local proxy combined with Cloudflare workers.
 Developed customer-facing functionality in Ember.js and Ruby on Rails.

 Select technologies used included `Ruby on Rails`, `Ember.js`, `Golang`, `MySQL`, `Redis`, `Kubernetes`, `Knative`, `Istio`, `Cloudflare Workers`